Maximize workout results with hormone-friendly training techniques

 Hormones are chemical messengers that tell your body when to build muscle, burn fat, store energy, or recover.
 Testosterone is the main male sex hormone that supports muscle growth and strength.
 Growth hormone is a repair hormone that helps tissues recover and supports fat use for fuel.
 Cortisol is the main stress hormone that keeps you going under pressure but can break down muscle when it stays high for too long.

 Training that is “hormone friendly” means your workouts and recovery habits line up with these natural signals.
-Short, intense resistance training sessions using big compound lifts can boost acute testosterone and growth hormone, which supports muscle protein synthesis and strength gains.[1],[2] Long, grinding sessions with little rest do the opposite, driving up cortisol and slowing recovery.[3]
+According to resistance-training research, short, focused resistance training sessions using big compound lifts and appropriate intensity improve results mainly through mechanical tension, progressive overload, and adequate recovery, while acute testosterone and growth hormone increases are short-term responses rather than the primary reason muscle protein synthesis and strength gains improve.[1]
+[2] Long, grinding sessions with little rest do the opposite, driving up cortisol and slowing recovery.[3]

 How it works